speedment/speedment-doc/pages/aggregations.md

 ## Aggregating

-**Requires Speedment Enterprise 1.2.0 or later.**
+**Requires Speedment HyperStream 1.2.0 or later.**
 A common use case in analytical applications is to aggregate many results into a few composite values.
-This can be done very efficiently using the specialized collectors built into Speedment Enterprise by leveraging the standard Java Streams API.
+This can be done very efficiently using the specialized collectors built into Speedment HyperStream by leveraging the standard Java `Stream` API.

 Since the Aggregator is designed to perform all steps of the aggregation off-heap, aggregations of large data sets can be performed with minimal heap memory footprint.

-In the following examples we will aggregate data entities of the type `Person`, defined by the following fields.
+The following examples demonstrate how data entities of the type `Person` can be aggregated, defined by the following fields:

 ``` java
     private static class Person {